-The community benefit metric measures hospital spending on charity care and other community health initiatives, as well as their service of Medicaid patients.
-Community benefit is a composite of three details: Charity care, Medicaid revenue, and Community investment.
+The community benefit metric measures hospital spending on financial assistance and other community health initiatives, as well as their service of Medicaid patients.
+Community benefit is a composite of three details: Financial assistance, Medicaid revenue, and community investment.
 For hospitals with data available for all three metrics, each metric was weighed equally in the composite at ⅓ of the total score.
 For hospitals with data for two of the metrics available, each metric was weighed equally in the composite as half of the total score.

-Charity care, or financial assistance, is free or discounted care provided on the basis of the patient’s financial situation.
-We measured charity care as a share of total expenses using the Centers for Medicare and Medicaid’s Hospital Cost Reports (HCRIS) from 2020.
+Financial assistance, also known as charity care, is free or discounted care provided on the basis of the patient’s financial situation.
+We measured financial assistance as a share of total expenses using the Centers for Medicare and Medicaid’s Hospital Cost Reports (HCRIS) from 2020.
 Financial assistance was adjusted for hospital operating margin, on the assumption that financially healthy hospitals should be able to give back more in assistance.
-Medicaid patient revenue was measured as a proportion of total patient revenue using HCRIS data from 2019.
+Medicaid patient revenue was measured as a proportion of net patient revenue using HCRIS data from 2020.

 Hospital spending on community investment, as a share of total expenses, was calculated using IRS data from 2020, or the most recent year available.
-This metric includes a subset of community benefit spending that we deemed to be the most meaningful for community health: subsidized health services, such as free clinics, some emergency services, telehealth services, and other services provided at a loss to the hospital; community health improvement activities such as health fairs, community health education classes, immunizations, interpreter services; contributions to community organizations; and community building activities that help increase the capacity of the community to address health needs and often address the "upstream" factors, or social determinants, which impact health, such as education, air quality, and access to nutritious food.
+This metric includes a subset of community benefit categories that we deemed to be the most meaningful for community health: subsidized health services, such as free clinics, some emergency services, substance use treatment, and other services provided at a loss to the hospital; community health improvement activities such as health fairs, health education classes, immunizations, and interpreter services; contributions to community organizations; and community building activities that help increase the capacity of the community to address health needs and often address the social drivers of health, such as education, air quality, and access to nutritious food.